Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - Posterior commissure
 - As with the other parts of the brain, the CC maintains a topographic organization.
 - Within the corpus callosum, there are two types of connections
-    - Homotopic: connections that go to a same region in the other hemisphere.
+    - *Homotopic*: connections that go to a same region in the other hemisphere.
-    - Heterotopic: connections that go to a different region in the other hemisphere.
+    - *Heterotopic*: connections that go to a different region in the other hemisphere.
 - Almost all of the visual information processed in the parietal, occipital, and temporal cortices is transferred to the opposite hemisphere through the posterior third of the CC.
 - Motor and supplementary motor information is transferred through the middle third of the CC.
 ![Figure 4.6](figure4-6.png)